maafk/cursor-setup/README.md

 I get a sheepish apology, and the next changes work as expected.

 Eventually, all the tasks have completed, I make commits, and push my feature branch

+### The one-off Helper

+Sometimes when I need a quick fix, I'll tell it to act as a one-off Helper

+> Act as a one-off helper.
+I noticed the fonts on @client/src/edit.tsx are inconsistent.
+Ensure that the header font matches the rest of the text

 ## Project cursor rules